 Injured in a Barry accident at work and wondering if you might be entitled to make a claim for compensation?
-Here at Accident Advice Helpline we’ve got exactly what you need.
+Here at Accident Advice Helpline, we’ve got the advice you need.

 A claim will depend on the type of injury you received, and how well you’re able to prove what happened to you.
 Medical reports detailing your injury and any ongoing treatment or therapies will be crucial to your success, as will any witnesses to the accident that happened in your workplace, such as colleagues who may have seen what occurred and are willing to help your case.